commial/experiments/windows-defender/ASR/README.md

 ![](img/asr_test_tool.png)

-The tool is actually creating a fake file (here `C:\Program Files\Microsoft Office\Office16\excel.exe`) which will create a file with a forbidden extension.
+The tool is actually creating a fake file (here `C:\Program Files\Microsoft Office\Office16\excel.exe`) which will in turn create a file with a forbidden extension.
 As the test made by ASR is based on ImagePath, it is indeed blocked.

 We can ensure the option is actually working for real using VBA in Excel.
 We write a dummy *download-and-exec* script, and launch it in Excel: